yoanmalie/d8-theming-guide/README.md

 A quick tutorial to get started with Twig template files.

+### Twig autoescape enabled

+[Twig autoescape enabled](https://www.drupal.org/node/2296163) by default.
+This means that every string printed from a Twig template (anything between `{{ }}`) gets escaped.

 ### Printing a variable

 To print a simple variable in a template, use `{{ variable }}`.
 It's possible to let the varible go through a filter before printing it.
 This can be done using `{{ varible|filter }}`.

 #### Twig filters

+- `|length`, returns the number of items of a sequence or mapping, or the length of a string.
+- `|lower`, converts a value to lowercase.
+- `|upper`, converts a value to uppercase.
+- …

 A complete list of default Twig filters [can be found here](http://twig.sensiolabs.org/doc/filters/index.html).

+#### Drupal filters

-Drupal has added some extra filters:
+Drupal has added some extra filters available to use in a template.

 ##### Translation filters

 - `t` will run the variable through the Drupal `t()` function, which will return a translated string.
 An example:
 `<a href="{{ url('<front>') }}" title="{{ 'Home'|t }}" rel="home" class="site-logo"></a>`

-> The "raw" filter is not detectable when parsing "trans" tags.
-To detect which prefix must be used for translation (@, !, %), the "raw" filter is cloned and given an identifiable names.
-These filters should only be used in "trans" tags.

 - `passthrough`
 - `placeholder`

+To safely escape all of the Twig variables detected in a {% trans %} tag, the variables are sent with an `@` prefix by default.
+To pass-through a variable (**!**) or use as a placeholder (**%**), the `passthrough` or `placeholder` filters are used.

+- **passthrough** gets no sanitization or formatting and should only be used for text that has already been prepared for HTML display.
+- **placeholder** gets escaped to HTML and formatted using [drupal_placeholder()](https://api.drupal.org/api/drupal/core%21includes%21bootstrap.inc/function/drupal_placeholder/8), which makes it display as <em>emphasized</em> text.

+If the value of that variable needs to be passed through (!) or used as a placeholder (%), modify the variable with these following Twig filters |passthrough and |placeholder:

 ##### Replace twig's escape filter with our own.